-Dogs are, they say, man’s and woman’s best friend.
+Dogs are, they say, man’s and woman’s best friends.
 Pretty sure this is true as they are always happy to see you (apart from some of those emotional collies who get grumpy for being left behind).
-Pet and Dog friendly holiday rentals are now a part of the accommodation landscape.
+Pet and Dog-friendly holiday rentals are now a part of the accommodation landscape.
 Kennels are not as popular and for obvious reasons.
-Imagine leaving your young child alone in a cage with hundreds of other shouting close by and disappearing for a week or two.
+Imagine leaving your young child alone in a cage with hundreds of other shoutings close by and disappearing for a week or two.
 Much better to de-stress your dog and take away the worry of how your dog is fairing whilst you are off enjoying yourself.

 TRAVELLING WITH YOUR DOG

 If you do bring your dog away then you need to consider various elements of travel and stay.
-Dogs can get stressed bt travel and there is a lot of advice on this available on the net.
-No different to children: Boredom, sickness, worry and more!
+Dogs can get stressed by travel and there is a lot of advice on this available on the net.
+No different to children: Boredom, sickness, worry, and more!

 What to do when you are in Torquay

-All dops needs exercise, some more than others, but they still need to get out, even its raining!
+All dogs need exercise, some more than others, but they still need to get out, even if it’s raining!
 So where can you take them?

-Beaches are popular and between October and end of April nearly all beaches are accessible.
-In the peak periods however you will need to check.
-The most popular ones in this summer period are Meadfoot beach, Northern end, Goodrington Beach, North Sands, Elberry cove and Broadsands, Paignton Beach, Preston end to the left of the Pier looking out to sea.
+Beaches are popular and between October and the end of April, nearly all beaches are accessible.
+In the peak periods, however, you will need to check.
+The most popular ones in this summer period are Meadfoot beach, Northern end, Goodrington Beach, North Sands, Elberry cove and Broadsands, Paignton Beach, and Preston end to the left of the Pier looking out to sea.
 Babbacombe beach is also good for dogs that like swimming, but do not confuse that with the larger Oddicombe beach.

 Dartmoor is also not far away and lots of other walks that can be good for a day out.